Thermal-fluctuation mechanism of long-term corrosion of glass caused by internal stress: processes of depolymerization, impurity migration and fracturing on an atomic scale: Introduction

-Now, we continue the investigation of the glass depolymerization phenomenon to verify the previously obtained data employing more reliable and accurate experimental approach.
-In this article, we compare infrared absorption spectra recorded at domains of different degree of degradation in the same samples of beads.
-Additionally, we investigate maps of distribution of chemical elements in these beads acquired by means of the X-ray energy dispersive micro spectroscopy to compare the distribution of chemical elements, primarily alkali metals, in intact and degraded domains.
-Finally, we demonstrate the degradation of beads as a result of heat treatments at elevated temperature (\textit{`artificial ageing'}), which supports the proposed model of corrosion induced by the internal stress.
+In the present work, we have carried out the comprehensive investigation of the glass depolymerization phenomenon to verify the previously proposed hypothesis employing more reliable and accurate experimental approach based on a much broader statistics.
+We have been convinced using polarizing microscopy that considerable non-uniformly distributed internal stresses had been introduced into the studied glass by the process of bead manufacturing.
+We have compared infrared absorption spectra recorded at numerous domains of different degree of degradation---from intact to heavily damaged ones---in the same samples of beads, each of which, in turn, had also been subjected to glass corrosion to different extent.
+We unambiguously demonstrate that glass is depolymerized in degraded domains of beads, while it remains its polymerized structure in intact ones even if both degraded and intact domains are in the same samples and, moreover, are adjacent.
+Additionally, we have investigated maps of distribution of chemical elements in these beads acquired by means of the X-ray energy dispersive micro spectroscopy to compare the distribution of chemical elements, primarily alkali metals, silicon and oxygen, in intact and degraded domains.
+We demonstrate that alkali metals leave degraded domains moving into intact ones, while the Si--O matrix becomes denser in the degraded regions.
+Moreover, we have discovered that alkali metals migrate along the stress gradient and accumulate at domains with the maximum stress, whereas the silicate matrix has a density minimum in the same regions.
+Finally, we demonstrate the accelerated degradation of beads as a result of heat treatments at elevated temperature---annealing at {300\textcelsius} for 15~minutes appeared to be sufficient for \textit{`artificial ageing'} of initially intact beads---as well as the effect of sample polishing on the rate of glass deterioration, which evidence in support of the proposed model of corrosion induced by the internal stress.

+We discuss the experimental observations and come to the conclusion that the local thermal-fluctuation mechanism \cite{2020_Glas_depolimer,Atomic-Level_Fracture_Solids} explains on an atomic scale all the discovered processes that together constitute the phenomenon of stressed-glass corrosion.

+We should emphasize that the approach based on the thermal-fluctuation mechanism enables the physical description of degradation and destruction processes in various solid substances and composite materials under the action of internal or external stress.
+This approach allows one to understand the phenomena of formation and degradation of nanostructures, in particular, heterostructures with quantum wells or quantum dots \cite{GE_QD-strain_above,Peculiarities_Raman}.

+Now, after the extended preface, we proceed to the presentation of the results of our new experiments.